Jonathan-Cao/DareToWinWebapp/README.md

 6. Navigate to http://localhost:5000 in your web browser of choice

-NOTE: In the current build, the first user to register will have access to admin privileges
+NOTE: In the current build, the first user to register will have access to admin privilegesech

-## Frameworks
+## Tech Stack
-Python Flask: API can be found <a href=https://flask.palletsprojects.com/en/1.1.x/api/>here</a>
+* Python
+* Flask
+* Sqlite
+* HTML
+* Bootstrap

 ## Contributions
 This DareToWin webapp was created by <a href='https://github.com/VisnuRavi'>Visnu</a> and <a href='https://github.com/joncao159'>Jonathan</a>.